sreerammelpadi/TheraPT/README.md

 See the "Observations" and "Other Approaches Tried" sections in the attached PPT for examples and insights.

-## Contributors

-- Abhijeet Pathak (33%)
-- Sreeram Melpadi (33%)
-- Jagannath Chivukula (33%)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ***

-For more technical details, explore the attached code notebook (main.ipynb) and presentation (DL-Project-Presentation.pptx).
-If you have questions or improvements, feel free to contribute!
+For more technical details, explore the attached code notebook (main.ipynb).
+If you have questions or improvements, feel free to contribute.